Dalton Kellett: Road to Indy

-In 2012 he competed in the U.S. F2000 National Championship for Pabst Racing Services and finished 11th in the 2012 U.S. F2000 Winterfest and 14th in the 2012 U.S. F2000 National Championship season, and returned to Pabst to race in U.S. F2000 in 2013.
+In 2012, Kellett competed in the U.S. F2000 National Championship for Pabst Racing Services and finished 11th in the 2012 U.S. F2000 Winterfest and 14th in the 2012 U.S. F2000 National Championship season, and returned to Pabst to race in U.S. F2000 in 2013.

-Kellett made his Pro Mazda Championship debut in July 2013 for Team Pelfrey at Canadian Tire Motorsports Park, finishing 10th and 8th in two races.
+Kellett made his Pro Mazda Championship debut in July 2013 for Team Pelfrey at Canadian Tire Motorsports Park, finishing tenth and eighth in two races.
 In the following months, Kellett and Pabst announced that they would join the Indy Lights series for the series' race at Baltimore and contest the 2014 season in the series together.
 Kellett crashed out on the second lap of the Baltimore race, but still became the first driver to race in all three Road to Indy divisions during the same season.
 On November 14, he announced that he would race in the Pro Mazda Championship with Team Pelfrey in 2014.
 Kellett finished tenth in the championship with one podium finish at Houston, and returned to the series in 2015 with Andretti Autosport.
 He again finished 10th in the championship with one podium finish, this time a second place at Iowa Speedway.

 On September 22, 2015, Kellett announced that he would stay with Andretti Autosport to compete in the Indy Lights series in 2016, becoming the first driver to confirm plans for the series for the 2016 season.
 On September 8, 2016, the team confirmed Kellett's return for the 2017 season.
 He also returned to Andretti in 2018, winning the Freedom 100 pole.

 After spending three years with Andretti in Indy Lights, Kellett moved to Juncos Racing for the 2019 season and also made some WeatherTech SportsCar Championship starts in the LMP2 class with PRI/Mathiasen Motorsports.
 Kellett drove the sports car races to practice live pit stops before a hopeful IndyCar Series ride in 2020.

 IndyCar Series

 On February 4, 2020, A. J. Foyt Racing announced that Kellett would race for the team, mostly on road and street courses in the 2020 season.
 The Canadian scored a best finish of twentieth at both Road America races and ended up 26th in the standings.

 Kellett's ride expanded to full-time for 2021.
 He improved his best finish to twelfth at World Wide Technology Raceway on his way to 23rd in points.

-A.J.
-Foyt Racing re-upped Kellett for another season in 2022, partnering him with 2021 Indy Lights champion Kyle Kirkwood.
+A. J. Foyt Racing re-upped Kellett for another season in 2022, partnering him with 2021 Indy Lights champion Kyle Kirkwood.
 Kellett's best finish was seventeenth at Texas Motor Speedway and he finished the championship in 25th place, last among full-time drivers.

 On October 12, 2022, Kellett announced he would not be returning to the team for the 2023 season.